seamusdemora/PiFormulae/BluetoothAudio-RPi3A-BookwormLite.md

 Any of you that have followed my misadventures on [Stack Exchange](https://raspberrypi.stackexchange.com/users/83790/seamus?tab=profile) will know that I have struggled [off-and-on for **years**](https://raspberrypi.stackexchange.com/questions/116819/bluetooth-blues-redux) trying to get my Raspberry Pi OS 'Lite' to play audio over Bluetooth.
 This frustration came to a head recently during a [dialog with the RPi staff on GitHub](https://github.com/RPi-Distro/repo/issues/369).
 This was (and is) one of the worst cases of ***corporate irresponsibility*** I have ever seen!
 Yes, I got more than a little fed up with the nonsense from *some of* the Raspberry Pi maintainers.
 It wasn't an abusive exchange - but it was *pointed*.
 Pointed enough that I was "banned" from their GitHub site - apparently *"for life"*.
 Wow!...
 This is one thin-skinned bunch of assholes!

 Imagine you have a profitable business selling Raspberry Pi hardware.
 You know that part and parcel of that business is producing and maintaining a certain amount of **software**.
 But then you allow some of your employees to dictate terms to users/customers - not a good recipe for business success I am told.
-I am sick and tired of these self-serving, over-educated, liberal elite, entitled asses who refuse to support their own software product because they deem it to be *niche*.
+To close this [*brouhaha*](https://dictionary.cambridge.org/dictionary/english/brouhaha) I'm sick and tired of the asses who refuse to support their own software product because they deem it to be *niche*.

+...
 So a bit of time has passed since that episode.
-As I reported a few days afterwards, I managed to get `pipewire`,  `wireplumber` (and assorted other dependencies) working! ***Yes!*** I was actually able to play music through an old JBL Flip5 BT speaker ***through my Raspberry Pi "Lite" system***.
-(No thanks to the RPi organization!).
+As I reported a few days afterwards (in an earlier revision of this recipe), I managed to get `pipewire`,  `wireplumber` (and assorted other dependencies) working! ***Yes!*** I was actually able to play music on an old 'JBL Flip5' BT speaker ***through my Raspberry Pi "Lite" system***.

 Most recently, I have now managed to extend this success with Bluetooth: